 The Law School begins accepting applications for first-year J.D. admission on September 1.
 The Law School follows a modified rolling admissions process.
 Applications are placed before the Committee as they become complete although, typically, the Admissions Committee does not begin meeting until early November.
 Decisions are mailed throughout the winter, spring, and summer.
 Some candidates may receive decisions comparatively quickly based upon the overall and relative strength of their applications.
 Some candidates' applications will be "wait-listed" or "held" for consideration and comparison with the larger applicant pool.

 While the deadlines are April 1 for full-time admission and June 1 for part-time admission, respectively, candidates are encouraged to apply earlier in the process rather than later if possible.
 While it is impossible to quantify the effect of applying earlier in the process on a particular application, as with most things in life, applying earlier is better than applying later.

 Notification of Decisions

 The Admissions Committee notifies applicants of their decisions via regular U.S. mail or international airmail only.
-Decisions are not released via e-mail, telephone, or facsimile under any circumstances.
-The members of the Admissions Committee and the staff of the Office of Admissions strictly adhere to this policy in order to protect the confidentiality of each applicant.
+Decisions are not released via e-mail, telephone, or facsimile.
+The members of the Admissions Committee and the staff of the Office of Admissions adhere to this policy in order to protect the confidentiality of each applicant.